-Latin is taught in small groups of around 10 students.
+Latin is taught 3 times a week, before or after school Class sizes are small (2 to 10 students in a class).
 At least two prep tasks (one Language, one Literature) are set every week and must be completed on time.